Aaron-Bopp/TIM/40_Evergreens/Hard rules create cognitive bias.md

 > [!example]
-> The [[Spaced Repetition (plugin)]] has inperfect support for nested tags.
+> The [[Spaced Repetition (plugin)]] has imperfect support for nested tags.
 This means that when I try to review \#node/evergreen notes, it will not give me \#node/evergreen/technique notes.
 This lead to remove that sub tag and making it it's own \#node/technique.
-Does this mean this classifcation was incorrect?
+Does this mean this classification was incorrect?
 No, as I also tagged those notes with \#node/evergreen.
 All this lead to was a loss of information, due to a hard rule in [[software]].

 - [[Is cognitive dissonance the reason for harmful behaviors]]